 "...besides, I would have flown by myself or with a kangaroo - I just wanted to fly.
 All that stuff about crew psychology compatibility is crap.
 Almost anyone can put up with almost anyone else for a clearly defined period of time in pursuit of a mutual object important to each."

 Also, I thought test pilots were crazy people with a death wish, probably because of The Right Stuff.
 Turns out they practice a form of user-centered design and consider themselves as advocates for the end user (pilots in the field).
 It doesn't surprise me that the current field of HCI was born from the study of airplane cockpits.
-A joke in the book was about the true story of emergency instructions printed on the inside of a canopy - all the steps after the first one were completely unusable in the context of a real emergency because step #1 was to blast off the canopy.alabut, about 11 years ago
+A joke in the book was about the true story of emergency instructions printed on the inside of a canopy - all the steps after the first one were completely unusable in the context of a real emergency because step #1 was to blast off the canopy.alabut, over 11 years ago